This symbol indicates a term originated or repurposed by Jack Martin Leith.

 Value generator

 Something tangible or intangible that produces experienced value when the user interacts with it, such as a product, service, facility (this website, for instance), event (conference, party, festival), establishment (museum, theatre, restaurant), or artistic work (book, song, piece of music, painting, theatrical production).
-Academics Stephen Vargo and Robert Lusch, co-originators of service-dominant logic, use the term appliance in the same way that I use value generator.
+Academics Stephen Vargo and Robert Lusch, co-originators of service-dominant logic, use the term appliance in much the same way as I use value generator.

 How value is generated